GeorgeSchiro/GetCert2/README.md

 **GetCert2** is essentially an automation front-end for "ACME-PS".
 "ACME-PS" is an excellent tool.
 That said, you can replace it with any other Powershell capable ACME protocol tool you might prefer instead.
 Such a change would be made in the profile file like everything else (see -AcmePsPath, -ScriptStage1, etc. below).

+Note: anything from the profile (see "Options and Features" below) can be passed thru any -ScriptStage snippet to "ACME-PS" as a string token of the form: {-KeyName}.
+Here's an example:

+    New-ACMEAccount $state -EmailAddresses "{-ContactEmailAddress}" -AcceptTOS

 Screenshots